johnlaudun/blog/vita.md

 2015\.
 The Shape of Legends: Towards an Algorithmic/Augmented Analysis of Folk Narrative.
 International Society for Contemporary Legend Research (San Antonio, TX.)

 2014\.
-Why Count Words?: Folklore’s Contribution to the Computational Model of Narrative.
-American Folklife Center, Library of Congress (Washington, D.C.).

-2014\.
 The Matter of Mardi Gras: How Local Festivals Gather and Disperse Materiel across a Landscape.
 The Mathers Museum, Indiana University (Bloomington, Indiana).

 Laudun, John and Jonathan Goodwin.
 2014.
 Mapping Networks in Service of Intellectual History: How Topic Models and Co-Citation Networks Describe a Paradigm Shift in a Humanities Discipline.
 Texas Digital Humanities Conference (Houston, Texas).